3 simple steps to lose weight as fast as possible. Read now

 While most raw food diets are entirely plant-based, some people also consume raw eggs and dairy.
 Less commonly, raw fish and meat may be included as well.

 Additionally, taking supplements is typically discouraged on the raw food diet.
-Proponents often claim that the diet will give you all the necessary nutrients.
+Proponents often claim that the diet provides all the necessary nutrients.

-Supporters also believe that cooking foods is harmful to human health because it destroys the natural enzymes in foods, reduces their nutrient content, and reduces the “life force” that they believe to exist in all raw or “living” foods.
+Supporters also believe that cooking foods is harmful to human health because it destroys the natural enzymes in foods, reduces their nutrient content, and diminishes the “life force” they believe exists in all raw or “living” foods.

-People follow the raw food diet for the benefits they believe it has, including weight loss, improved vitality, increased energy, improvement in chronic diseases, improved overall health, and a reduced impact on the environment.
+People follow the raw food diet for the benefits they believe it has, including weight loss, improved vitality, increased energy, improvement in chronic diseases, better overall health, and a reduced environmental impact.

-Summary: The raw food diet is made up mostly of foods that have not been processed or heated over a specific temperature.
+Summary: The raw food diet is made up mostly of foods that have not been processed or heated above a specific temperature.

 How to follow the raw food diet